-Relevant Types of Grant Mechanisms: NIH K Awards (K01, K08, K12, K23, K25, KL2), VA Career Development Awards (CDAs) and other mentored and junior faculty grant mechanisms if they are being used as the basis for a first UCSD faculty appointment (e.g., R00, R01, R21, large TRDRP grants).
+Relevant Types of Grant Mechanisms: Grants that require the awardee to have a faculty series appointment in the Department.
+NIH K Awards (K01, K08, K12, K23, K25, KL2), VA Career Development Awards (CDAs) and other mentored and junior faculty grant mechanisms if they are being used as the basis for a first UCSD faculty appointment (e.g., R00, R01, R21, large TRDRP grants).

-Applicants Not Reviewed by the K-R Committee: K99 applicants are not reviewed by the K-R Committee.
+Applicants Not Reviewed by the K-R Committee: Note that BBRF/NARSAD Young Investigator Grants, as well as NIH F32, T32 and K99 awards do not require a faculty appointment and are therefore not covered by this policy.
 K99s are not relevant because K99 applicants do not apply for faculty appointments until after at least their third year of funding, and the standard model is to apply for a faculty appointment at a different institution.
-If a K99 applicants ends up applying for a faculty appointment in the UCSD Department of Psychiatry, they can go through the vetting process at that time.
+If a K99 applicant is potentially interested in activating the R00 portion of the award in the UCSD Department of Psychiatry, this requires applying for a faculty appointment, meaning they would need to go through this vetting process at that time.

 Timeframe: It is easy to underestimate how long the process can take given constraints on availability and scheduling.
 In addition to writing the grant proposal and completing the internal Psychiatry Grant Review process, the candidate meets with several faculty members and must fit into existing schedules for giving a job talk and being reviewed at a subsequent Senior Faculty Meeting.
 A good rule of thumb is to begin the process at least 4-6 months before the date of the grant submission).
-This timeframe includes the departmental requirement that two experienced faculty members review the proposal and provide written feedback prior to submission.
+This timeframe includes the departmental recommendation that two experienced faculty members review the proposal and provide written feedback prior to submission.